Walter Baxter

-Walter Baxter (17 May 1915 – 25 July 1994) was an English novelist, best known for writing two controversial novels.
+Walter Baxter (17 May 1915 – 25 July 1994) was a British novelist, best known for writing two controversial novels.
 His first novel, Look Down in Mercy, received very positive reviews.
 He was prosecuted on obscenity charges after the publication of his second novel, The Image and the Search, but was acquitted after two trials.
 He was also a successful restaurateur.

 Early career

 Baxter was born in London and raised in Kent.
 He was educated at St. Lawrence College, Ramsgate and Trinity College, Cambridge where he studied law.
 He was articled to a solicitor in London before the war but following his service in the Army he never returned to the law.
 Baxter served in the British Army during the Second World War, as a company commander.
 The company fought in Burma, retreating to India.
 Later, he was aide-de-camp to Lieutenant General William Slim of the Fourteenth Army.

 He came back to London after the war and briefly joined his family's business, but in September 1949 he decided to pursue a career in writing.
 A few months later he became a Catholic.
 He was close to completing his first book when he was presented with an opportunity to volunteer with the Jesuits as a missionary.
 He performed that work for seven months at a jungle mission station in a remote village about 40 mi from Ranchi, India.